linode/docs/docs/guides/websites/lms/install-canvas-lms-on-ubuntu-2204/index.md

 - '[PostgreSQL Client Authentication](https://www.postgresql.org/docs/current/auth-pg-hba-conf.html)'
 ---

-[Canvas](https://www.instructure.com/canvas) is a modern open-source [Learning Management System (LMS)](https://www.shareknowledge.com/blog/what-learning-management-system-and-why-do-i-need-one) by Instructure, Inc. that helps makes distance learning possible.
+[Canvas](https://www.instructure.com/canvas) is a modern open-source Learning Management System (LMS) by Instructure, Inc. that helps makes distance learning possible.
 An LMS like Canvas is a software application or web-based technology that you use to plan, implement, and assess a specific learning process.
 This guide helps you install all of its prerequisites, install Canvas LMS on Ubuntu, perform required Canvas setups, ensure your Canvas setup is secure, and then access your Canvas setup.
-It uses a **Ubuntu 22.04** installation as a starting point.
+This guide uses the **Ubuntu 22.04** distribution.

 The result of following this process is the creation of a self-hosted Canvas LMS, rather than using the [online site](https://www.instructure.com/canvas).
 The advantage of this approach is that you have a setup you can easily customize.